 Blood thinners are the most common treatment for blood clots.
 However, if you’re not a good candidate for the medication, you may need an inferior vena cava (IVC) filter to treat your blood clots.
 Once the risk of blood clots passes, you may benefit from IVC filter removal to reduce the risk of complications related to the medical device.
-Vascular and Interventional Associates in Crestview Hills, Kentucky, features a team of board-certified vascular and interventional radiologists who expertly perform IVC filter removal using minimally invasive techniques at their state-of-the-art facility.
+The Board Certified Vein and Vascular Specialists serving the areas of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH feature a team of board-certified vascular and interventional radiologists who expertly perform IVC filter removal using minimally invasive techniques at their state-of-the-art facility.
 To schedule a consultation with the experienced team, call the office or book an appointment online today.

 Your IVC, also called the pelvic vein, is the largest vein in your body and carries oxygen-deprived blood from your lower extremities back to your heart and lungs.